w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Grind-Commands/Fishing.md

 To complete the guidebook and earn the gold fishing badge, you must fill in all the missing information.
 Find every creature and every variant, unlock the complete time available for each creature, meet every NPC, and meet every NPC at each location.
 All shadows and question marks must be filled in before your guide will count as being completed.

-See more information about what each page of the guidebook shows <a href=" /Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">here. </a>
+See more information about what each page of the guidebook shows <a href="/Bot-features/Currency-Commands/Grind-Commands/Fishing/Guide" target="_blank">here. </a>

 ## Fish Leaderboard {: #FishLeaderboards}